celo-org/docs/docs/developer-resources/ethers-js-wrapper.md

 `CeloWallet` can be used to send transactions.

-Here's an example of sending cUSD with the StableToken contract.
+Here's an example of sending cUSD with the Mento StableToken contract.
 For interacting with contracts you need the ABI and address.
 Addresses for Celo core contracts can be found with the CLI's `network:contracts` command.
 The ABIs can be built from the solidity code or extracted in ContractKit's `generated` folder.

 ```js
 import { Contract, ethers, utils, providers } from "ethers";